ascii-dresden/asciii-gui/README.md

 ng serve
 ```

-To use the RESTful API from ascii invoicer you need to run a local instance of [rocket](https://github.com/SergioBenitez/Rocket).
+To use the RESTful API from asciii you need to run a local instance of [rocket](https://github.com/SergioBenitez/Rocket).
 Checkout the asciii project and switch to [feature/server](https://github.com/ascii-dresden/asciii/tree/feature/server) branch.
 Run

 ```
 cargo run --example server --features server